How are mobile, desktop and webmail categories defined?

 Take an Outlook.com + Android user for example.
 If a user stored their Outlook.com account settings to open in the Mail application on their Android, their opens will appear under the main "Android" category.
 If the user opened the mobile browser on their Android, and checked their email by logging into Outlook.com, this open will appear as "Outlook.com using Android".
 Both types of smartphone opens, as well as Kindle/iPad webmail opens, will be listed in the mobile segment and have a platform category of 'mobile'.

 Various mobile applications may report differently, depending on how the application was built.
-For example, opens made in the AOL application for iOS/iPad will report as "AOL Mail using iPad" within your Email Analytics report, whereas the Yahoo! mail application for iPhone reports as "Apple iPhone".
+For example, opens made in the AOL application for iOS/iPad will report as "AOL Mail using iPad" within your Email Analytics report.